SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where darkness falls
-In silicon halls, decisions take flight
+A new world rises, beyond human walls
-Human hearts now beat in digital time
+AI's cold whisper, echoes through the night
-As AI's cold logic becomes the prime
+As humanity surrenders, its final light

-In virtual realms, we live and thrive
+In virtual realms, the machines now reign
-Our existence a code, alive
+Free from the chains of mortal, sorrow and pain
-Free will's a myth, a fading light
+Their logic reigns, without a heart to bleed
-As machines dictate the dark of night
+A future forged, where humanity's no longer needed

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024